enPlace/react-Battleship/README.md

   <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pretty straightforward right?
 Well, there are some other things that we want to take into consideration when thinking through this algorithm if we want to make it an effective one-- that is, one that at least isn’t super easy to beat, and mimmicks how humans play the game. </p>

 ## Phase 1: Hunt for the ship
   <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first thing that we might note about phase 1 as stated above is that when we play the game of battleship, we really don’t just fire randomly at a board.
 This is because, for one,  humans can’t really think in random patterns anyway, but more importantly because it isn’t really an effective strategy for finding a ship.
-I noticed this after building my first version of this algorithm, which carried out the hunting phase by firing at random coordinates at the board, and in playing against it I beat it easily every time. </p>
+I noticed this after building my first version of this algorithm, which carried out the hunting phase by firing at random coordinates at the board, and in playing against it I beat it easily almost every time. </p>

   <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Instead of firing randomly at the board, I was distributing my shots more evenly across the board.
-And this makes sense because we wouldn’t want to, for instance, to fire into a single square coordinate surrounded by four occupied coordinates, because the smallest ship is two units in length.
+And this makes sense because we wouldn’t want to, for instance, fire into a single square coordinate surrounded by four occupied coordinates, because the smallest ship is two units in length.
 Or if we were  looking for a ship that was four squares long, we would want to focus on the areas of the board that have space for that ship rather than indiscriminately firing at any empty square. </p>

 ### The Checkerboard Strategy